uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 ```
 ##Partials

-**Partials** are sass files that start with and underscore to denote that they are partial files that aren't to be compiled into css files.
+**Partials** are sass files that start with and underscore to denote that they are partial files that aren't to be compiled into CSS files.
 For instance the file name could look like so:

 ```
 _partial.scss